-If you like to travel light and the thought of lugging heavy luggage horrifies you, consider taking just enough to fit into one of those small travel bags on wheels: there are plenty of options, ranging from a small rolling luggage carry on to underseat cases.
+If you like to travel light and the thought of lugging heavy luggage horrifies you, consider taking just enough to fit into a small suitcase with wheels.
+There are plenty of options, ranging from a small rolling luggage carry-on to underseat cases.

 Whether you’re searching for a cheap small suitcase on wheels or are willing to spend a little more, this guide lists all the best small luggage bags on wheels.
 I’ve included cases by leading brands, but also Amazon rolling luggage for budget-conscious travelers.